.NET 1.1+C# Basic String Operators

 Summary

-The number of basic operators available for use with strings appears to be very low.
-However, the data type is based on a class that includes many more powerful methods that allow manipulation of strings.
-These methods will be examined over the next articles in the tutorial.
+The number of basic operators available for use with strings appears to be low.
+However, the data type is based on a class that includes many more powerful methods for string manipulation.
+These will be examined in later articles.